 SILKEN TOFU: Silken tofu acts as binder much like an egg would in a traditional Southern Baked Mac and Cheese.
 You could omit this if you like and substitute with ½ cup of vegan sour cream.
 Be sure to get SOFT Silken Tofu as it melts better with cheese sauce.
 Lite Firm Silken Tofu will work too but it’s not as smooth and won’t blend all the way together with your cheese sauce.

 VEGAN CHEESE: Please refer to “What is the Best vegan Cheese to use for this” section in blog post to see what type of vegan cheeses to use.
-For the cheese sauce I used one bag of Violife Shredded Cheddar and one bag of Follow Your Heart Shredded Cheddar which equals 4 cups.
+For the cheese sauce I used one bag of Violife Shredded Cheddar (because I already had a bag on hand) and one bag of Follow Your Heart Shredded Cheddar which equals 4 cups.
 Then I topped it with 1 bag of Follow Your Heart Shredded Cheddar Cheese (which equals 2 cups).
-I have done this with all Follow Your Heart and got the same yummy results.
+I have done this and prefer it using the Follow Your Heart cheddar cheese brand and got the same yummy results.
+To me they have the most authentic taste and melts the best.
 Use YOUR favorite brand of vegan cheese.

 STOVETOP: If you are not baking your mac and cheese, you will only need 4 cups of vegan cheese vs 6 cups.
 The last 2 cups are reserved for topping your vegan mac for baking.
-So buy 2 eight ounce packages instead of 3.
+So buy 2 eight ounce packages of vegan cheese instead of 3.

 ADDITIONS AND SUBSTITUTIONS: For a nutritional boost, ¼ cup of pumpkin or butternut squash to your cheese sauce!
 If you want to, toss in some broccoli with your mac and cheese!
 If baking, try topping with breadcrumbs instead of extra vegan cheese!
 Mix ½ cup of bread crumbs with ¼ cup of butter.
 Sprinkle on top of your dairy free mac and cheese and bake!